gyr/relx-go/README.md

 *   **OBS Artifacts:** Fetch and filter binary artifacts for a specific package in a given OBS project.

 *   **Gitea Pull Requests:** Interactively review open pull requests from Gitea.
-This includes listing PRs based on reviewer, branch, and repository, viewing content and diffs using `delta`, and taking actions like approving (placeholder), skipping, or exiting the review process.
+This includes listing PRs based on reviewer, branch, and repository, viewing content and diffs using `delta`, and taking actions like approving, skipping, or exiting the review process.

 *   **Single Binary:** Zero runtime dependencies (beyond the `git-obs` and `osc` commands themselves).